jeffreyjsung/jeffreyjsung.github.io/content/connect.md

 url: "/connect/"
 draft: false
 ---
+I'm just going to be adding miscellaneous things about myself under here — a pseudo-blog.
 >## Contact
 The best method of contacting me is simpling emailing me at jeffjsung@gmail.com.
 I would be happy to answer any inquiries you might have, and always appreciate meeting new people.